 Greg: Excellent advice.
 And while starting that small business is very exciting, there are important things you need to have in place, particularly when limiting your own personal liability.
 It’s amazing how quickly the podcast goes, but I don’t want to end without giving you a chance to explain to our listeners what the Goody Group does and what services they might be able to benefit from you.

-Greg: Theresa, fantastic advice, and thank you so much for being with us this week.
+Greg: Teresa, fantastic advice, and thank you so much for being with us this week.
 We really appreciate it.

-Greg: Theresa Goody is the founder and CEO of the Goody Group.
+Greg: Teresa Goody is the founder and CEO of The Goody Group.
 I’m Greg Corombos.

 More in Incorporation Services